 From 1845 – 51 hundreds of thousands of Irish, in desperate need of aid, landed in coffin ships on the shores of North America.
-Those Irish who fled the Great Hunger is still remembered today around the country.
+Those Irish who fled the Great Hunger are still remembered today around the country.

-Today is the National Famine Commemoration Day of the Great Hunger in Ireland and honoring that we take a look at the monuments around North America which pay homage to the Irish.
+Today is the National Famine Commemoration Day of the Great Hunger in Ireland and honoring that, we take a look at the monuments around North America which pay homage to the Irish.

 Thousands suffering in Ireland made the journey across the Atlantic to America, and for those who landed in New York, the southern tip of Manhattan was among their first sights to behold upon arrival.